 For families with youngsters, usually restless and always keen to be engaged in activities, there are plenty of possibilities.
 They can choose from a wide range of activities such as fishing, diving, water skiing, canoeing, water bikes, and the list goes on.
 The cliffs also require special mention.
 They provide tourists with breathtaking sceneries and are of breathtaking beauty, a must see for all visitors.
 Amongst the main of attractions are the Nerja caves that have a historical significance as the remains of the prehistoric inhabitants can be seen and additionally there are many ancient paintings that can be found here.

 The Nerja caves happen to be the third most visited place in Spain!
 Another reason that makes these caves special is because they are the a only doorway to the long series of potholes which ranges in between the mountains.
 There is a special festival called the “Nerja Caves Festival” and this is something not to be missed.

-Nerja, being one of the main tourist attractions, provides a wide array of accommodations from friendly budget hostals to luxury hotels.
+Nerja, being one of the main tourist attractions and the ideal holiday destination, provides a wide array of accommodations from friendly budget hostals to luxury hotels.
 Especially worth mentioning is the fact that Nerja has become a very popular destinations for rural villa rentals: more than 30 providers offer approximately 500 villas to rent in Nerja and surrounding villages such as Frigiliana and Maro.
 This way of enjoying your holiday reunites nature and privacy in a very special way.
 Food lovers also have plenty of choice and should certainly try the fried fish “pescaïto” in the local restaurants and if this is not enough there are also many restaurants with a more international orientated menu.
 Enjoy your stay!